Raven logo

 Raven Raven

 No plugin system.
-The default feature set is what ships.
+What ships is what you get.
 That means fewer surprises, faster updates to the core app, and no plugin-compatibility breakage.
 The trade-off is obvious: if you want to extend the app, you can't.

 Obsidian Obsidian